mylife-home/mylife-home-main/packages/mylife-home-ui/README.md

 # `mylife-home-ui`

 ## TODO
- - redux toolkit createReducer wraps lot of pate like immer, let's try to remove it ?
  - BUG: seems that we can get components from offline instance!
  - BUG: viewport broken on mobile